llamalordsofscience/Sage300-IconBanish/README.md

 ## References

--   **Sage 300 Buttons**: Contains the logic and default layout of controls.
+-   **Sage 300 Buttons**: Are custom controls built on .NET Framework 4.8
 -   **Costura**: Used for compiling references into a single executable.

 ## Tips/Notes